 After you pay your deductible, you coverage is usually only a book value (of say, your laptop –ask your insurance company what that is), copayment, or coinsurance for covered services and/or losses.

 World Nomads vs SafetyWing

 World Nomads and SafetyWing are available to people from hundreds of countries, internationally, all over the planet.
-They’re sort of like the Skyscanner of nomad insurance, partnering with the most competitive insurance companies in the world to bring you the best possible coverage for a fraction of what it would typically cost.
+They’re sort of like the Skyscanner of travel insurance policies, partnering with the most competitive in your home country to bring you the best possible coverage for a fraction of what it would typically cost.

 - You can sign up for either nomad travel insurance brand from the road, after you’ve started your adventure